margaritahumanitarian/helpafamily-docs/contributing.md

 ---
-description: How to contribute to the Help a Family Docs documentation site.
+description: How to contribute to the Help-a-Family Manual.
 ---

 # Contributing